CodeMacrocosm/Web-a-Thon/README.md

 You get your PR's done and contribute to a cool repository by sharing your stories and struggles and helping others in their journey.

 Happy Coding.
 Hope you all get your cool swags :)

+# Give it a 🌟 If you liked it